How Do You Measure Employee Performance?

 MBO is straightforward: you and the employee collaboratively set specific, measurable objectives.
 Then you measure progress against those objectives.
 Simple.
 Effective.
 Time-tested.

-Here's what makes MBO work:
+Here's what makes MBO work in practice:

 Joint goal creation.
 The employee isn't receiving orders—they're helping define success.
 This increases buy-in dramatically.
 When someone says "I want to achieve this" instead of "I have to achieve this," performance improves.